duhjesus/redditBot/README.md

-##purpose:
+(Note: one last vulnerability of python dependency left. no remedy yet, will look into it.)
+## purpose:
-         *Make a reddit bot in python that responds to a user's call w/ a simple message *interact with reddit api, pandas/numpy data library refresher *store reddit comment/posts in sql server to avoid duplicate actions(spamming of bot) *a simple file storage would've been easier, but does not scale.
+         * Make a reddit bot in python that responds to a user's call w/ a simple message
+         * interact with reddit api, pandas/numpy data library refresher
+         * store reddit comment/posts in sql server to avoid duplicate actions(spamming of bot)
+         * a simple file storage would've been easier, but does not scale.

-######basics learned from:
+###### basics learned from:
-1. John G Fisher's youtube video: /u/jfishersolutions | "how to create a reddit bot with python" used as an example of reddit api
+1. John G Fisher's youtube video: /u/jfishersolutions | "how to create a reddit bot with python" used as an example of interacting with reddit api "praw"
 2. [my sql research](https://pythondata.com/quick-tip-sqlalchemy-for-mysql-and-pandas/)
 used to learn to interact w/ sql server and store large amounts of data(overkill, but interesting)
 3. my [sql server](remotemysql.com) host used to host a sql server and interact w/ it via python